Where are you from?

 What do you like reading?

 Everything – literally; non-fiction or fiction, from micro fiction to grand epics – as long as the writing is good I’ll read it.
 I read poetry almost every day and always have a book (or two) on the go.
-At the moment I’m reading While the Billy Boils, by Henry Lawson and The Hundred Secret Senses, by Amy Tan.
 I especially like to read books by writers from non-English speaking countries and have a collection of travel books with titles like ‘Stirring Adventure in African Travel.’